The Cleanest Race: Racial identity

 The Cleanest Race argues that the overarching ideology of the North Korean government is founded on far-right politics rather than far-left politics.
-It notes that the North Korean government is xenophobic and militaristic.
-It cites a report of a mob attack on Afro-Cuban diplomats and the forcing of female North Koreans to abort mixed-ethnicity children.
+It notes that the North Korean government is racist, xenophobic, and militaristic.
+It cites a report of a mob attack on Afro-Cuban diplomats and the forcing of female Koreans to abort multi-ethnic children.
 It mentions that the 2009 North Korean constitution omits all mention of communism.
 The author argues that Juche is not the leading ideology of North Korea.
 Rather, he surmises, it was designed in order to trick foreigners.